IoTOpen/monitoring-nagios-ocsp-lynx/README.md

-# monitoring-nagios-oscp-lynx
+# monitoring-nagios-ocsp-lynx
-Nagios OSCP command to send data from IoT Open to Nagios or Nagios related monitoring solution.
+Nagios OCSP command to send data from IoT Open to Nagios or Nagios related monitoring solution.